Stella and Chewy’s Raw Blend Dog Food Review (Dry)

 Estimated Dry Matter Nutrient Content

-Ingredients: Beef, pork meal, peas, lentils, salmon meal, chickpeas, pea protein, beef fat (preserved with mixed tocopherols), lamb, beef liver, beef kidneys, venison, natural vegetable flavor, sunflower oil, salmon oil, flaxseed, suncured alfalfa, beef heart, beef tripe, beef bone, fenugreek seed, pumpkin, coconut flour, pumpkin seed, organic cranberries, organic spinach, organic broccoli, organic beets, organic carrots, organic squash, organic blueberries, inulin (from chicory root), thyme, sage, rosemary extract, taurine, tocopherols (preservative), dried kelp, choline chloride, calcium carbonate, zinc proteinate, iron proteinate, copper proteinate, manganese proteinate, sodium selenite, calcium iodate, vitamin E supplement, thiamine mononitrate, niacin supplement, d-calcium pantothenate, riboflavin supplement, vitamin A supplement, vitamin D3 supplement, vitamin B12 supplement, pyridoxine hydrochloride, folic acid, salt, dried Pediococcus acidilactici fermentation product, dried Lactobacillus acidophilus fermentation product, dried Bifidobacterium longum fermentation product, dried Bacillus coagulans fermentation product
+Beef, pork meal, peas, lentils, salmon meal, chickpeas, pea protein, sunflower oil (preserved with mixed tocopherols), lamb, tomato pomace, beef liver, beef kidney, free-range venison, beef fat (preserved with mixed tocopherols), natural vegetable flavor, flaxseed, suncured alfalfa, beef heart, beef tripe, fenugreek seed, pumpkin, coconut flour, pumpkin seed, organic cranberries, organic spinach, organic broccoli, organic beets, organic carrots, organic squash, organic blueberries, salmon oil (preserved with mixed tocopherols), inulin, blueberries, rosemary extract, taurine, mixed tocopherols (preservative), dried kelp, choline chloride, potassium chloride, zinc proteinate, iron proteinate, copper proteinate, manganese proteinate, sodium selenite, calcium iodate, vitamin E supplement, thiamine mononitrate, niacin supplement, d-calcium pantothenate, riboflavin supplement, vitamin A supplement, vitamin D3 supplement, vitamin B12 supplement, pyridoxine hydrochloride, folic acid, salt, dried pediococcus acidilactici fermentation product, dried lactobacillus acidophilus fermentation product, dried bifidobacterium longum fermentation product, dried bacillus coagulans fermentation product

 Estimated Nutrient Content